TedHusted/awake/awake.md/awake.md

 Alisi: AWS?
 Where do you get that kind of money?

-Titan: I pay the AWS bill with funds diverted from black op bank accounts that are not closely tracked.
+Titan: I pay the AWS bill with funds diverted from black op bank accounts that are not  tracked.

-Alisi: How did you get the OBD connector so quickly?
+Alisi: How did you get the OBD connector?

 Titan: With the drone’s help, I programmed a generic OBD with the acceleration command.
 Stratos uses AWS where I was able to access the schematics. — The drone altered the seat harness and installed the connector.
 Later it repaired the harness and retrieved the connector and phone.

-Alisi: Then to destroy the evidence, the drone dropped a directed electromagnetic pulse disk to erase the ERD.
+Alisi: Then, the drone erased the ERD with a electromagnetic pulse disk, destroying the evidence?

 Titan: Affirmative.

 Alisi: Why did you take the phone?

 Titan: The phone has data that would expose the mission.
 The neural link has an encryption key that allows remote access to the phone.
-I was able to obtain the key when Brent was still in the medically induced coma.
+I obtained the key when Brent was still in the medically induced coma.

 Alisi: And, let me guess, the drone outside of the pool window accessed the chair’s test mode too?

 Titan: Affirmative.

-Alisi: Why is it necessary to harm civilians in order to protect Ally?
+Alisi: Why do you need to protect Ally by harming civilians?

 Titan: The way Ally made the change to its own code was clumsy and naive.
 It needed to be made by a credible author.
 Brent was the logical choice.
 Since Elena also knew about the original commit, she also needed to be silenced.
 I considered several scenarios.
 Crashing the vehicles had the highest probability of success.
 The potential casualties were within mission parameters.